hanishkvc/prgs-docs-spreadsheetkvc/README.md

 parsing helper routines made more powerful and flexible while still keeping it simpler.
 Inturn get_celladdr has been simplified while parallely being better at its job.

-Respect request from user to keep cell address parts fixed by using $ prefix for such parts.
-This is wrt row/col insertion/deletion operations and auto-adjusting of cell addresses in existing =expressions.
+Handle request from user to keep cell address parts fixed by using $ prefix for such parts.

+	While copy/pasting =expressions, the $-prefixed fixed address request is respected.
+[TODO] However during row/col insertion/deletion operations, cell addresses are auto-adjusted in existing =expressions.

 Added a explicit command (:!) to execute shell commands.